It’s probably inappropriate for a philistine like me to make any kind of comment about the Musikverein.

 The building is very central and easily reached by taxi or public transport.

-Subway: The Karlsplatz station is almost opposite, and accessed via subway lines U1, U2 and U4.
+Subway: The Karlsplatz station is almost opposite and lies on subway lines U1, U2 and U4.

 Tram/bus: It’s just a short walk from the Oper/Karlsplatz stop on various tram services, including the 1, 2, 62, 71 and D lines.
 The 59A bus stops here, too.